SteeltoeOSS/Documentation/api/v4/security/sso-open-id.md

 The Steeltoe OpenID Connect library configures the Microsoft OpenID Connect implementation, so all supported settings are available in [`Microsoft.AspNetCore.Authentication.OpenIdConnect.OpenIdConnectOptions`](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.authentication.openidconnect.openidconnectoptions).

-`OpenIdConnectOptions` is bound to configuration values found under `Authentication:Schemes:OpenIdConnect`.
+`OpenIdConnectOptions` is bound to configuration values found at the key `Authentication:Schemes:OpenIdConnect`.
 The following example `appsettings.json` shows how to declare a list of permissions that should be requested for users.

 ```json
 {